rian-dolphin/dictate/README.md

 Hold right option key, speak, release - your words get transcribed and typed wherever your cursor is.

+Note that if you move the cursor or change windows before transcription completes then it will be pasted wherever the cursor is upon finishing.

 ## Installation & Usage

 ```bash